 In the last week of the assignment term, an assessment of the student's knowledge, attitudes and skills will be made.
-This will consist of an essay paper and a viva voce examination.
+This will consist of an essay paper, a viva voce examination and a clinical examination.
 The latter will be conducted by two examiners.
-Students are also required to complete a written project on a particular topic throughout the term and submit four written case histories as part of their assessment.
+Students are also required to complete a written project on a particular topic throughout the term and submit two written case histories of adult patients, one neonatal history and one sexual history which is separately assessed.

-- N. A. Beischer and E. V. McKay Obstetrics and the Newborn, 2nd edn (W. B. Saunders, 1981) - M. Garrey et al. Gynaecology Illustrated (1978) - Obstetrics Illustrated (Churchill Livingstone, 1980) - M. G. R. Hull et al. Undergraduate Obstetrics and Gynaecology (Wright, 1980) - D. Llewellyn-Jones Fundamentals of Obstetrics and Gynaecology, Vol. I.-Obstetrics; Vol. II.-Gynaecology, 3rd edn (Faber & Faber, 1982) - B. Wren Handbook of Obstetrics and Gynaecology (Cassell, 1978)
+- D. G. Vulliamy Newborn Child, 4th edn (Churchill Livingstone, 1977) - N. A. Beischer and E. V. McKay Obstetrics and the Newborn, 2nd edn (W. B. Saunders, 1986) - M. M. Garrey et al. Gynaecology Illustrated (1978) - M. M. Garrey Obstetrics illustrated (Churchill Livingstone, 1980) - J. D. Llewellyn-Jones Fundamentals of Obstetrics and Gynaecology, vol. I-Obstetrics; vol. II-Gynaecology, 4th edn (Faber and Faber, 1986) - B. Wren Handbook of Obstetrics and Gynaecology (Cassell, 1978) - MacKay, Beischer, Cox and Wood Illustrated Textbook of Gynaecolology (Saunders, 1983)

 - C. J. Dewhurst (ed.)
-Integrated Obstetrics and Gynaecology, 3rd edn (Blackwell, 1981) - H. W. Jones and G. S. Jones Novak's Textbook of Gynae-cology, 10th edn (Williams and Wilkins, 1981) - D. Llewellyn-Jones Human Reproduction and Society (Faber & Faber, 1974) - R. R. Macdonald (ed.)
-Scientific Basis of Obstetrics and Gynaecology, 2nd edn (Churchill, 1978) - E. E. Phillipp et al. Scientific Foundations in Obstetrics and Gynaecology (Heinemann Medical, 1977) - J. A. Pritchard (ed.)
-Williams Obstetrics, 16th edn (Appleton, Crofts, 1980) - R. P. Shearman Human Reproductive Physiology, 2nd edn (Blackwell, 1979) - P. A. Davies et al. Medical Care of Newborn Babies (Spastics Int.
-Med.
-Publns, London: Heinemann Medical; Clinics in Developmental Medicine Nos 44/45)
+Integrated Obstetrics and Gynaecology, 3rd edn (Blackwell, 1981) [The 4th edn, edited by Whitfield will be published in 1986.] - R. R. Macdonald (ed.)
+Scientific Basis of Obstetrics and Gynaecology, 3rd edn (Churchill, 1985) - E. E. Phillipp et al. Scientific Foundations in Obstetrics and Gynaecology, 3rd edn (Heinemann Medical, 1986) - Pritchard, MacDonald and Grant Williams Obstetrics, 17th edn (Appleton, Croft, 1985) - R. P. Shearman (ed.)
+Clinical Reproductive Endocrinology (Churchill Livingstone, 1985) - F. E. Hytten and G. Chamberlain Clinical Physiology in Obstetrics (Blackwell, 1980) - H. S. Kaplan The New Sex Therapy new edn (Bailliere, Tindall, 1982) - Cherry, Berkowitz and Case Rovinsky and Guttmacher's Medical, Surgical and Gynaecological Complications of Pregnancy (Williams and Wilkins, 1985) - G. B Avery Neonatology (J. B. Lippinott Co., 1981)